Polish govt divided over holding mail-in presidential vote

-WARSAW, Poland (AP) — Poland’s government is divided and reportedly struggling for its survival over whether to hold a mail-in presidential election in May during the coronavirus pandemic.
+WARSAW, Poland (AP) — Poland’s government is divided and reportedly struggling for its survival over whether to hold a presidential election in May during the coronavirus pandemic.

 The parliament on Monday is expected to vote on a proposal put forward by ruling party leader Jaroslaw Kaczynski to hold the May 10 election by postal vote.
-But one faction in the governing coalition is opposed to a mail-in vote and wants the election postponed until after the epidemic.
+But one faction in the governing coalition is opposed and wants the election postponed until after the epidemic.

 The parliament had been expected to vote Friday on the postal option but that got delayed by the disagreement.
 It was not yet clear if the sides would find a compromise on Monday.

-“At a time that the state is experiencing its biggest problems in 30 years due to the cororavirus, the power camp is caught up in an internal war,” an analysis in the online news portal Onet said.
+“At a time that the state is experiencing its biggest problems in 30 years due to the coronavirus, the power camp is caught up in an internal war,” an analysis in the online news portal Onet said.

 “Our sources in the governing camp are unanimous in stressing that this crisis could lead to the collapse of the government,” the authors, Andrzej Gajcy and Andrzej Stankiewicz, wrote.

-Conservative President Andrzej Duda has been leading in polls as he vies for a second five-year term. the ruling Law and Justice party — which supports Duda — has been seeking a way to go ahead with the voting, with polls showing Duda far ahead of his rivals.
+Conservative President Andrzej Duda is vying for a second five-year term.
+The ruling Law and Justice party — which supports Duda — has been seeking a way to go ahead with the voting, with polls showing Duda far ahead of his rivals.

 Law and Justice leaders want to hold the vote now to consolidate power at a time of crisis.
 Many feel if Duda were to face a vote in a few months, when the economic pain of the coronavirus lockdown is more painfully felt, he would be less likely to win.